-- The Director of Facility Services is responsible for maintenance of buildings and grounds, management of construction and renovation projects, administration of physical plant operations, waste disposal, parking/motor-pool, management of the heat plant, and campus risk management, safety and security.
+2. Director for Facility Services is responsible for maintenance and cleanliness of buildings and grounds, management of construction and renovation projects, administration of physical plant operations, waste disposal, parking/motor-pool, management of the heat plant, and campus risk management, safety and security.

-- The Human Resources Director provides generalist human resource services to Valley City State University.
-Duties include administration of recruitment and selection of broadbanded employees, determination/recommendation of position classifications/reclassifications, interpretation of personnel policies and procedures, recommendation of changes in personnel policies and procedures in coordination with the Vice Presidents, orientation of new employees and professional development of supervisors, employee training, employee relations/investigations, benefits administration and compliance reporting.
+3. Director for Human Resources provides generalist human resource services to Valley City State University.
+Duties include administration of recruitment and selection of broad banded employees, determination/recommendation of position classifications/reclassifications, recommendation of changes in personnel policies and procedures in coordination, orientation of new employees and professional development of supervisors, employee training, employee relations/investigations, benefits administration and compliance reporting.

 C. The Vice President for Student Affairs

 The Vice President for Student Affairs is the senior student affairs officer of the University and is responsible for organizing, developing and administering the programs of student services with the purpose of promoting personal development and learning opportunities for students.
-The Vice President is responsible for the programs of housing, judicial affairs, new student orientation, enrollment, financial aid, counseling, career services, health services, student government, student activities and the Student Center, and assists the Advancement Office with Fundraising.
+The Vice President for Student Affairs is responsible for the programs of residence life and dining services, conduct, new student orientation, enrollment, financial aid, counseling, career services, health services, student government, student activities and the Student Center, and assists the Advancement Office with Fundraising.
 The Vice President for Student Affairs oversees the following staff positions:

-- The Director of Enrollment Services is responsible for providing information concerning the University and its academic programs to prospective students and to the school officials concerned with the counseling of students in regard to post-secondary education and the transition from school to college.
+1. Director for Enrollment Services is responsible for providing information concerning the University and its academic programs to prospective students and to the school officials concerned with the counseling of students in regard to post-secondary education and the transition from school to college.
 The Director plans and administers programs of student recruitment and supervises the activities of persons assigned as admissions counselors.

-- The Director of Student Financial Aid is responsible for assisting students with sources of financial aid connected with student attendance in the University.
+2. Director for Student Financial Aid is responsible for assisting students with sources of financial aid connected with student attendance in the University.
 The Director also maintains financial aid records and prepares and submits reports and monitors compliance with regulations connected with federal programs of student financial assistance.

-- The Director of Counseling is responsible for the provision of personal, crisis counseling/management to Valley City State University students, faculty, staff, administration, and their family members.
+4. Director for Counseling Services is responsible for the provision of personal, crisis counseling/management to Valley City State University students, faculty, staff, administration, and their family members.
 The director also provides educational programming for the college community in social, educational, personal development issues.
 The Director also represents VCSU on the ND Higher Education Consortium for Substance Abuse Prevention.

-5. Director for Student Health Services & Worksite Wellness Coordinator is responsible for assessment and evaluation of student illness and injury.
-The nurse makes referrals to physicians, dentists, counselors and will keep health and immunization records.
+5. Director for Student Health Services & Worksite Wellness Coordinator is responsible for assessment and evaluation of student illness and injury; makes referrals to physicians, dentists, counselors; and keeps health and immunization records.
 Other services include immunizations, allergy injections and over-the-counter medications.

-- The Assistant Housing Director assists the Vice President for Student Affairs in the overall administration of the housing program and serves as a live-in Head Resident.
-The Assistant Housing Director is responsible for the selection, training and supervision of Resident Assistants.
+6. Director for Residence Life provides overall administration of the housing program and supervises live-in Head Residents.
+The Director is responsible for the selection, training and supervision of Resident Assistants.
 The director s responsible for campus conduct, adjudication, and training of campus hearing officers.

 D. Chief Information Officer

 The Chief Information Officer is responsible for planning, directing and coordinating technology services on the campus.
-The duties include formulating and administering technology policies and plans; developing and administering personnel employed with the Information Technology Center and the Help Desk; and for maintenance of relationships throughout the state to link the campus with system- and state-wide technology initiatives.
+The duties include formulating and administering technology policies and plans; developing and administering personnel employed with the Technology Services Department; and for maintenance of relationships throughout the state to link the campus with system- and state-wide technology initiatives.

-The Director of Intercollegiate Athletics is responsible for all athletic planning, budgeting, and management at the intercollegiate level for both men and women.
+The Athletic Director is responsible for all athletic planning, budgeting, and management at the intercollegiate level for both men and women.
 The Director supervises all coaching staff, athletic training staff, administrative support personnel, and assists the Advancement Office with Fundraising.

 The Director of Marketing and Communications is responsible for increasing VCSU's visibility among various audiences including prospective students, alumni, the community, and legislators.
 Duties include developing marketing plans, coordinating communications and publications (print and electronic) to enhance the image of the university, managing relationships with the press, serving as a university spokesperson, management of the marketing budget, and supervision of the graphic designer/FMC manager.

-The Advancement Office, with the approval of the President of the University and the Foundation Board, is responsible for planning and executing comprehensive fund-raising and donor-acquisition programs in support of the University's mission.
+The Executive Director for University Advancement is responsible for planning and executing comprehensive fund-raising and donor-acquisition programs in support of the University's mission.
 The Advancement Office also receives, manages, invests, and disperses contributions.